B-Mags/Creative-Writing/Creative Writing Samples.md

 # Creative Writing Samples by Brooke Magalis
-### The samples highlight various styles, forms, and devices.
+#### These samples highlight various styles, forms, and devices.
 Scroll through, or click on one of the quick links below. <br>
 *Please note that all samples are copyrighted.*

 [1.
 Direct Address](https://github.com/B-Mags/Creative-Writing/blob/main/Creative%20Writing%20Samples.md#direct-address) <br>